MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/fin-graph/api/dynamics_currencies_get.md

 ---

 # Get currencies
-Retrieve the properties and relationships of a currencies object for Dynamics 365 for Financials.
+Retrieve the properties and relationships of a currency object for Dynamics 365 for Financials.

 ## HTTP request